pingcap/community/special-interest-groups/sig-dashboard/roles-and-organization-management.md

 - Nominated by a Tech Leader.
 - Already an Active Contributor.
 - Familiar with the code base.
-- Contributions that prove the reviewing capability: PR point >= 10.
+- Contributions that prove the reviewing capability.
+Meet **any** of the following:
+  - Merged 2+ medium level PRs.
+  - Merged 1+ hard level PRs.

 #### Be promoted to [`Committer`](../../architecture/README.md#committer)